-5.30 Write STATUS Register (WRSR)
+5.30 Write Status Register (WRSR)

-The Write STATUS Register (WRSR) command writes new values to the Configuration register.
-To execute a Write STATUS Register operation, the host drives CE# low, then sends the Write STATUS Register command cycle (01H), two cycles of data, and then drives CE# high.
-Values in the second data cycle will be accepted by the device.
-See Figure 5-30 and Figure 5-31.
+The Write Status Register (WRSR) command writes new values to the Configuration register.
+To execute a Write Status Register operation, the host drives CE# low, then sends the Write Status Register command cycle (01H), two cycles of data and then drives CE# high.
+Values in the second data cycle will be accepted by the device (see Figures 5-30 and 5-31).